ag2ai/realtime-agent-over-websockets/README.md

 ```

 ## **Test the App**
-With the server running, open the client application in your browser.
+With the server running, open the client application in your browser by navigating to [http://localhost:5050/start-chat/](http://localhost:5050/start-chat/).
 Speak into your microphone, and the AI assistant will respond in real time.

 ## **License**
 This project is licensed under the [MIT License](LICENSE).